EA-Robust-AI-X2023/mean_robustness/README.md

 _No, Mean Aggregator is not more Robust than Robust Aggregators under reasonable assumptions._

+## Run experiments

+TO run experiments, you should first install requirements (check development section).

+Then:

+- either go to an existing experiment folder in scripts (example: cd scripts/first_tests).
+- or create your own experiment folder inside scripts.
+It should have :

+  - plots and results sub-folders
+  - a config.json file to run an experiment with byzfl
+  - plotting and running scripts (cf replication_peng_softmax folder)
+  - a readme explaining its aim

+  To run experiments, run "python run_experiments.py" from the folder in which your config.json is.
+Otherwise, byzfl will use the default config.json.

 ## Development

 The installation instructions below are compatible with Linux, MacOS and WSL.